-Gould’s critics within the evolutionary family believe that he has given too much ammunition to the creationists.
+Gould’s critics within the evolutionary family believe that he gave too much ammunition to the creationists.
 Wright says that if folks “really pay attention to what he is saying, and accept it, you might start to wonder how evolution could have created anything as intricate as a human being” (emphasis added).

 Yes, any intelligent person is obliged to “wonder” about that!

-Further, Wright believes that Gould has given evolutionary theory a bad public image — casting it as “an atheistic plot.”
-Therefore, evolution (as Wright assesses Gould’s view) “can’t possibly reflect a higher purpose, and thus can’t provide the sort of spiritual consolation most people are after.”
+Further, Wright believed that Gould has given evolutionary theory a bad public image — casting it as “an atheistic plot.”
+Therefore, evolution (as Wright assessed Gould’s view) “can’t possibly reflect a higher purpose, and thus can’t provide the sort of spiritual consolation most people are after.”

 Let those who claim that Darwin and Moses are compatible, take note of this.
 Those who attempt to wed Genesis and the evolutionary theory haven’t the respect of anybody — neither genuine creationists, nor evolutionists.

 “The odds of all this [the evolutionary process] happening by luck alone, as Gould would have it, seem to me not that different from the odds that God created all species in a few days.”

 “[W]e are, whatever our glories and accomplishments, a momentary cosmic accident that would never arise again if the tree of life could be replanted from seed and regrown under similar conditions.”

-Wright also severely criticizes Gould for his concession that “natural selection” (one of the major foundational “proofs” of evolution) is inadequate to explain the presence of the great variety of living creatures upon the earth.
-Dr. Gould contends that the absence of so many fossil “links” argues against a gradualistic mode of evolution; he thinks that evolution has occurred in “fits” and “jerks,” which he calls “punctuated equilibrium.”
+Wright also severely criticized Gould for his concession that “natural selection” (one of the major foundational “proofs” of evolution) was inadequate to explain the presence of the great variety of living creatures upon the earth.
+Dr. Gould contended that the absence of so many fossil “links” argues against a gradualistic mode of evolution.
+He believed that evolution occurred in “fits” and “jerks,” which he called “punctuated equilibrium.”